kilicoglutuncay/dh-url-shortener/README.md

 ]
 ```

-Latest version of url shortener api is available on [tujix.me](https://tujix.me) with /
+Latest version of url shortener api is available on [tujix.me](http://tujix.me/list)